Modules

 • coord (str, optional) – Either "cartesian" or "polar".
 Specifies the coordinates to use for the stability analysis. "cartesian" is recommended as it prevents divisions by 0, which occur when at least one of the oscillator has a 0 ampliutude.
 Default is "cartesian".

 • rewrite_polar (bool, optional) – Rewrite the Jacobian’s determinant and trace in polar coordinates (if computed using cartesian ones).
-This is time consuming and the current back substitutions from cartesian to polar coordinates are not always sufficient.
-Default is False.
+This can be time consuming and the current back substitutions from cartesian to polar coordinates are not always sufficient.
+Default is True.

 • eigenvalues (bool, optional) – Compute the eigenvalues of the Jacobian.
 Default is False.